CesiumGS/3d-tiles/README.md

 * Moving subtree metadata to the tile payload instead of tiles.json.
 Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren and so on.
 * Explicit tile layout like traditional tiling schemes (e.g., TMS's `z/y/x`).
 The challenge is that this implicitly assumes a spatial subdivision, where as 3D Tiles strive to be general enough to support quadtrees, octrees, k-d trees, and so on.

+#### What bounding volume do tiles use?

+Currently, tiles use a box defined by minimum and maximum longitude, latitude, and height (relative to the WGS84 ellipsoid).
+Note that this is not actually a box in Cartesian coordinates since the planes perpendicular to the ground are along the geodetic surface normal.

+This bounding volume works OK for the general case, but 3D Tiles will likely support other bounding volumes such as bounding spheres and oriented bounding boxes depending in WGS84 Cartesian coordinates.
+The later will allow, for example, better fit bounding volumes for cities not aligned with a line of longitude or latitude, and for arbitrary point clouds.

+_TODO: screenshot_

+#### Will 3D Tiles support horizon culling?

+Since [horizon culling](http://cesiumjs.org/2013/04/25/Horizon-culling/) is useful for terrain, 3D Tiles will likely support the metadata needed for it.
+We considered it yet since our initial work with 3D Tiles was for 3D buildings where horizon culling is not effective.

 #### How do I request the tiles for Level `n`?

 More generally, how do we support the use case for when the viewer is zoom in very close to terrain, for example, and we do not want to load all the parent tiles toward the root of the tree; instead, we want to skip right to the high-resolution tiles needed for the current 3D view?